theopn/dotfiles/README.md

 #### Qutebrowser

-> Modern keyboard based browser
+> Modern keyboard-based browser

-It's based on modern Chromium engine, uses Vim keybindings, and configured through Python.
-What more can I ask.
+It's based on the Chromium engine, uses Vim keybindings, and is configured through Python.
+What more can I ask?

 #### tmux

 > Actual terminal emulator

-Keybindings that are drastically different from stock bindings (that make more sense to me), Dracula theme, and status bar with time, current command, and uptime information.
-No external plugins.
+Keybindings are drastically different from stock bindings so use the `<C-a> ?` key to read the help documentation.
+Statusbar with various information without using any external plugins.

 #### Vim

 > Focused note taker

-- Very simple configurations (almost everything is without plugin, including TabLine and StatusLine!) for [Vimwiki](https://github.com/vimwiki/vimwiki) and other note-taking related plug-ins managed by [vim-plug](https://github.com/junegunn/vim-plug)
+- Very simple configurations (almost everything is built without a plugin, including TabLine and StatusLine!) for [Vimwiki](https://github.com/vimwiki/vimwiki) and other note-taking related plug-ins managed by [vim-plug](https://github.com/junegunn/vim-plug)
 - `pastelcula.vim`, a custom-made [base16](https://github.com/chriskempson/base16-vim) theme loosely based on Dracula is included - thanks [Jonathan](https://github.com/JonathanOppenheimer) for helping your colorblind friend

+#### Wezterm

+> Lua lover's dream

+It's a very performant GPU-accelerated term emulator with a built-in multiplexer.
+Until the day I use Neovim running on Wezterm running on Awesome WM...

 #### Zsh